This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Quick: Ready from start to finish in under an hour.
+• Quick: Ready in under an hour.

-• Flexible: Works well in different baking dishes, whether you have a 5×7-inch or 6×6-inch pan, or even 10-ounce ramekins.
+• Versatile: Bake in a 5×7-inch pan, 6×6-inch pan, or 10-ounce ramekins.

 Ingredients